How to Invest in Mutual Funds in Pakistan (2026)

 Islamic vs Conventional Funds

-Pakistan has a large and growing Islamic finance sector.
-Islamic mutual funds avoid companies that earn income from interest (riba), alcohol, tobacco, weapons, or other prohibited activities.
-They invest only in Shariah-compliant stocks and sukuk (Islamic bonds) instead of conventional bonds.
+Pakistan has a large and fast-growing Islamic finance sector.
+Islamic mutual funds stay away from companies that earn income from interest (riba), alcohol, tobacco, or weapons.
+They hold only Shariah-compliant stocks and sukuk (Islamic bonds) instead of conventional bonds.

 Who manages Islamic funds in Pakistan?
 Al Meezan Investment Management is the largest Islamic fund house in Pakistan, managing over PKR 300 billion in assets.
 Their funds are supervised by a Shariah Supervisory Board of qualified Islamic scholars.
 Other major Islamic AMCs include Meezan Asset Management and Atlas Asset Management (Islamic line).